 This reader only supports PC/SC version 1.0.
-The specification for PC/SC version 2.0 is available and we are developing a driver but there is no driver available for customer use at this time.
+The draft specification for PC/SC version 2.0 is available but the reader and driver do not support this version at this time.

 4.2.
 EMV verses PC/SC

 The EMV certification does not require PC/SC and PC/SC certification does not require EMV to some extent the certifications are incompatible.
 The purpose of EMV is to support reliable truly interoperable financial transactions, while PC/SC purpose is to support easy connection between a PC and smart cards.
 PC/SC certification requires support for a range of cards that are incompatible with EMV.
 To handle this, the reader has a configuration setting EMV/ISO.
 A reader configured for EMV (the default), supports only a subset of the cards supported by the SPT3 reader.
 A reader configured for ISO cards may not properly handle certain EMV transactions.